 Colour from Black, ongoing long-term series from The Quiet, started when I began to revisit the moorland landscape and garden from my childhood and work in natural light again.
 Based on Goethe’s colour theory on the refraction of light from Black, the series explores the interrelationship with Nature: The connection of place with memory, impressions of childhood perception of Beauty in response to landscape, flora and fauna.

-Linking past and present through the titles: Velvet Black, World within, The Mossy Rock, The Tree, The Scape, Moorland Mirror, Body of Water, Peripheral View, Joy, Dreaming Memory, Variations, The Quietness of The Still, The Quiet Scent, Blue Black Dusk, Notes, Fog, The Moonlight, Limestone – Clay, When The River:
+Linking past and present through the titles: Velvet Black, World within, The Mossy Rock, The Tree, The Scape, Moorland Mirror, Body of Water, Peripheral View, Joy, Dreaming Memory, Pastoral Echo, The Quietness of The Still, The Quiet Scent, Blue Black Dusk, Notes, Fog, The Moonlight, Limestone – Clay, When The River:

 2018/19/ 20/ 21